ACTIVITY 1: SHIFT PERSPECTIVE [5 MINUTES]

 Step 2: Have them hold the pencil straight up in the air, and pretend to draw a circle on the ceiling, in a clockwise direction.
 Tell them to keep drawing the circle and looking up.
 (Do a quick visual check that everyone is going clockwise.)

 Step 4: Ask the group, "What direction is the pencil moving?"
 (It will be a counter clockwise direction at this point.
-If people say "clockwise," ask them to look at it again.)
+If people say "clockwise," ask them to try it again.)

 Note: Some people lose the integrity of the circle as they bring it down.
 If you notice this ask them to start over and encourage them to practice "drawing" the circle on the ceiling several times before moving down.

 Ask the group, "so what happened?"
-The initial responses tend to range from the insightful ("what changed is my perspective") to the incredulous and humorous.
+The initial responses tend to range from the insightful ("what changed is my perspective") to the incredulous and funny.
 After people have had a chance to try it again, most of them will see that what changed as they brought the pencil down was not the direction of the pencil, but their perspective or vantage point.
+Have the students share examples about when they were able to shift perspective and see something from a new vantage point.

 Exercise adapted from the Systems Thinking Playbook